-They don’t need to prove anything to us to get that affection.
+They don’t need to prove anything to get that affection.
 They don’t need to be any type of person, or even behave well to deserve our love.
-And they don’t need to live up to our expectations.
-Instead, their presence and being is all they need.
+And they don’t need to live up to our expectations—their presence and being is all they need.

 Even your parenting style will differ depending on each child’s temperament.
-As Dr. Tsabary says in her book,
+As Dr. Tsabary says:

 Fostering a sense of belonging

 Interests aside, children’s personality and temperament can also differ from ours.
 Extroverted parents don’t understand why their daughter cries at social gatherings.
 The sports fan of a father doesn’t encourage his son’s interests in piano or science.

 Our kids aren’t us.
 They may adopt many of our interests and values, but another part of who they are isn’t nurtured or raised.